 First, Letters Alive gives your students an instant hook and desire to build more words and more sentences.
 Your students will laugh and smile while they are building words and sentences.
 They will build, sound out, and read more words in a few minutes with this program because they want to!

 Next, here are two students building sentences.
 You read that right.
 Letters Alive is an awesome learning experience that allows student to play with letters to build words and to use words to build sentences.
 Putting this in the hands of students allows their imagination to soar and helps them to build concrete knowledge.

 Here are two more friends working on building words together.
 They use initial letters and rhyming families to create words.
 When they create an actual word, it appears on the top of the screen and the word is read out loud.
 Here is what the students do with the cards…

 We started using Letters Alive at least once a week as our interactive blending board.
 Here is a blending board I prepped.
 I pulled out the initial blends we were using for this lesson.
 Then I used endings for families that we have covered to create read and nonsense words.
 These cards are not JUST about letters and sound out words, but also great sentence builders.
 My students also used this system during center time.

-I know the price point on this program might be hard for you to get right away.
-(I highly suggest trying Donor’s Choose and other grants.
+Finally, I know the price point on this program might be hard for you to get right away.
+(Looking for funding ideas?
+I highly suggest trying Donor’s Choose and other grants.
 I also highly recommend letting your administration SEE Letters Alive in action on their website.)
 Letters Alive also came up with this FIRST (of many) Augmented Reality Storybooks!
 They are AMAZING and built for little learners.
 I can not wait for them to product more of them because I will be grabbing them up instantly.)